 - A list of productions on which the applicant has worked and the capacity in which the applicant served

 - A list of awards (both theatre and non-theatre related), extracurricular activities, community service, involvement in MTA, etc.

-- A brief statement (50 words or less) explaining why the applicant is pursuing theatre education..
+- A 250 – 500 word essay explaining why the applicant is pursuing theatre education..

 Those wishing to receive a scholarship for acting must register for and attend the auditions for colleges and universities.
 This event is typically held the Thursday evening prior to the State Festival in January.
 Members of the scholarship committee will be there to observe.